Curriculum and assessment review to consider reducing number of GCSE exams

 The interim report from the review concluded that formal assessments are an “important part” of primary school education.

-But it said it will examine how the assessment of writing in Year 6 “can be improved to support high and rising standards”.
+But it said it will examine how the assessment of writing in Year 6 “can be improved to support high and rising standards”, and it will review concerns about the grammar, punctuation and spelling assessment.

 In September, Prof Francis launched a call for evidence on the curriculum and assessment system and the panel received more than 7,000 responses.